ricardodelgado-penn/sb-intern-project/README.md

   + Have rows of events by Sport
   + Each row will have a series of events
   + Each event will have 2 participants with two buttons each (4 in each event box) displaying their lineage
-  + On click this button will submit the specific bet
+  + On click this button will submit the specific bet, make sure it includes an object with the keys of `eventId`, `betId`, `teamId` for the specific bet.

 ## What We'll Be Looking For